Quick Pre-Patent Checklist

 Despite one infomercial’s claim that “any idea, big or small, can make millions!”, you cannot actually patent an idea alone.
 Instead, the US Patent and Trademark office will seek an “identifiable embodiment” of your idea; ie, a prototype or at least the early workings of one.
 While this might seem like a hurdle, you should actually embrace it!
 See this as an opportunity to get a head start on actually creating your invention, of leaving your comfort zone and marching boldly toward the day you discover whether your idea is really feasible.
 This will give you an edge over many first-time inventors and take you one crucial step closer to obtaining patent protection.

 If the infomercial or shiny pamphlets didn’t mention these things, it’s because they get paid whether patenting your invention helps you or not.
-For this reason, you should dismiss invention advice that seems exclusively obsessed with starting the patent process.
+For this reason, you should dismiss invention advice that seems exclusively obsessed with investing money immediately.
 Instead, ask yourself the hard questions above.
 When you can confidently answer them, you will know with far greater certainty that a patent will move you closer to commercializing your invention.

 About the author of this article:

-Eric Corl is the President of Idea Buyer LLC, a new product development company and the parent company of IdeaBuyer.com.
-IdeaBuyer.com is a marketplace for new technology and products that gives inventors the opportunity to showcase their intellectual property to consumer product companies, entrepreneurs, retailers, and manufacturers.
+Eric Corl is the Founder of IdeaBuyer.com is a marketplace for new technology and products that gives inventors the opportunity to showcase their intellectual property to consumer product companies, entrepreneurs, retailers, and manufacturers.
 You can email him at EricCorl@IdeaBuyer.com.